OfficeDev/teams-toolkit-samples/.github/ISSUE_TEMPLATE/new-sample-onboard-request.md

 The URL if your sample code resides in another sample repo.
 It's better to use a tag instead of a branch for stablility.
 E.g., "https://github.com/xxx/xxx/tree/v1.0/xxx".

-**(Optional) Minimum Teams Toolkit Version:**
+**(Optional) Minimum Microsoft 365 Agents Toolkit Version:**
-Teams Toolkit version requirement to run the sample - minimum version
+Microsoft 365 Agents Toolkit version requirement to run the sample - minimum version

-**(Optional) Maximum Teams Toolkit Version:**
+**(Optional) Maximum Microsoft 365 Agents Toolkit Version:**
-Teams Toolkit version requirement to run the sample - maximum version
+Microsoft 365 Agents Toolkit version requirement to run the sample - maximum version